calebstewart/terraform-provider-alembic/docs/resources/stamp.md

 ### Required

-- `revision` (String) Revision identifier.
-The target revision to which we will upgrade.
+- `target` (String) Revision identifier.
+The target revision which we will stamp on the database.

 ### Optional